Shaping welcoming and inclusive workplaces

 We reviewed recent literature on addressing negative workplace attitudes across a range of equality grounds and developed:

-Between 29th November 2018 and 1st March 2019, we asked employers and employees to complete two online surveys, to help us in our work to improve practices on harmonious working environments across a range of equality grounds in Northern Ireland.
+Between 29th November 2018 and 1st March 2019, we asked employers and employees to complete two online information gathering exercises, in the form of surveys, to help us in our work to improve practices on harmonious working environments across a range of equality grounds in Northern Ireland.

 More than 3,500 employees and nearly 300 employers of all sizes and in all sectors completed the questionnaire for their organisations.
 Thank you to everyone who completed the survey.
 Read the press release - the findings of our analyses are available below:

 In the survey, we asked if we could contact employees to hear their stories and further explore their views on how employers can make the workplace welcoming and inclusive.
 We also asked if we could contact employers to hear about good practice and their views on how to promote welcoming and inclusive workplaces.
 Many did – Thank you!